 Corbin thrusted a handkerchief at him.
 Chase held it over his nose and sat back in the seat, applying pressure to stanch the flow.
 It didn’t feel broken.
 Corbin either pulled the punch or the blow didn’t land right.
 Still, it hurt like hell.

 Neither of them spoke for the rest of the ride.
 Chase thought venting would alleviate the animosity.
 Now everything hurt worse.

 - An Excerpt from On Fractured Ground -

 Chase stormed up to the limo, threw himself inside and slammed the door.
 “You’re an asshole!”

 Corbin blinked.
 “What did I do?”

 “Don't pull that shit with me.
 You know exactly what I'm talking about!”

 “I think you need to calm down.
-And what was that about you telling Tylar I made another threat on her life?
-Should we have taken her out of seclusion?
-Or are your emotions getting in the way?”
+And why did you tell her I made another threat?
+Should we have held her back longer?”